LeoChaillard/AP4B_Kanagawa_UTBM_Version/README.md

   - By passing, you'll be able to see a new row of cards for each remaining column.
 You can't pass if there is only one reamining column on the board, or if the 3 rows are already filled up.
   - By picking up a column, you'll be able to take the column of cards you wish.
   - Once cards have been added to your temporary hand, you can click them to see your choices.
-  - If you decide to work on your project, you have to make sure that you've placed your hours one the required skills in your inventory.
+  - If you decide to work on your project, you have to make sure that you've placed your hours on the required skills in your inventory.
   - If you decide to keep a card in your hand, you have to make sure that you possess at least one KEEP_IN_HAND bonus in you inventory.
   - If you possess an imsi token bonus, you'll be able to change the branch (INFO, GMC, EDIM, ENERGIE) by clicking on of one your project cards from your inventory 'cards' tab.
   - You may be able to get mentions offers by earning enough skills, bonus or cards elements.